oracle-livelabs/oml/oml-fun-on-adb/omlr/omlr.md

 OML4R also enables data scientists to hand off their user-defined R functions to application developers for calling from REST or SQL interfaces, where the database environment spawns and controls the R engines, loads the user-defined function, and if required, loads the specified data.
 This facilitates making native R machine learning models and predictions readily available for enterprise solutions as well, with the option to leverage data parallelism for greater performance and scalability.
 Given below are some of the functionalities that OML4R offers:

 1. [Embedded R Execution](https://docs.oracle.com/en/database/oracle/machine-learning/oml4r/2.0.0/oreug/use-oracle-r-enterprise-embedded-r-execution.html#GUID-A5771EE5-AAC0-4D59-89C8-D0AE04DC0140)
 OML4R Embedded R Execution provides users the ability to call user-defined R functions in one or more R engines spawned and managed by the Oracle database environment.
 Store and manage user-defined R functions for use in embedded execution in the R script repository in the database.
 These functions can then be invoked from SQL or REST APIs.
 For more information on SQL API for ERE see [SQL API for Embedded R Execution](https://docs.oracle.com/en/database/oracle/machine-learning/oml4r/2.0.0/oreug/use-oracle-r-enterprise-embedded-r-execution.html#GUID-E4A808B3-7844-4B6E-BBC0-FBFD170831EF) with Autonomous Database and for REST APIs see [REST API for Embedded R Execution](https://docs.oracle.com/en/database/oracle/machine-learning/oml4r/2.0.0/mlere/index.html).

 2. [Data Manipulation Using OREdplyr](https://docs.oracle.com/en/database/oracle/machine-learning/oml4r/2.0.0/oreug/prepare-and-explore-data-database.html#GUID-3072812B-B1D2-4EEE-98FB-5F139D1B046D)
 OREdplyr package functions transparently implement dplyr functions for use with ore.frame and ore.numeric objects.

 ## Acknowledgements
 * **Author** - Dhanish Kumar, Member of Technical Staff, User Assistance Developer.
-* **Contributors** -  Mark Hornick, Senior Director, Data Science and Machine Learning; Sherry LaMonica, Consulting Member of Tech Staff, Machine Learning; Marcos Arancibia, Senior Principal Product Manager, Machine Learning.
+* **Contributors** -  Mark Hornick, Senior Director, Data Science and Machine Learning; Suresh Rajan, Senior Manager, Oracle Database User Assistance Development; Sherry LaMonica, Consulting Member of Tech Staff, Machine Learning;
-* **Last Updated By/Date** - Dhanish Kumar, November 2022
+* **Last Updated By/Date** - Dhanish Kumar, December 2022